Background Information - Searches best with single topics

 Points of View Reference Center

-Points of View Reference Center is a full text database designed to provide students with a series of controversial essays that present multiple sides of a current issue.
+Points of View Reference Center contains issue overviews and controversial essays on multiple sides of a current issue.

 Articles - Newspaper, Magazine, Academic Journals - Searches best with narrow topics or combined topics